filakhtov/gentoo-use-docs/dev-libs/gmp.md

 This flag can be safely disabled.

+### pic
+Pass the `--with-pic` option to the configure script.
+Build the `libgmp` shared library with PIC (Position Independent Code) enabled.
+This will have a small overhead on each function call and global data address.

+This flag can be enabled to improve security in expense of small performance hit.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked `libgmp` library (and a `libgmpxx` library if the `cxx` flag is also enabled).